clartaq/fwm-example/details.md

 Some project details that you might find interesting are included here.

+## Why use EDN as the Storage Format?

+It's the same reason people use Node.js on the server.
+EDN is the same language as is used to write the client and server.
+Granted it is a little more restricted, but it is basically the same.
+- It is easy for humans to read.
+- It is extensible and handles more data types than JSON.
+- It is builtin.
+No need to load some fancy parser to build the program.
+- Mostly though, it is easy for me to read.

 ## WebSockets

 My programming career goes back decades.
 But it was almost all embedded or desktop-based.
 As such, moving to web-based applications was all new to me -- very exciting.
 But I never used [AJAX](https://en.wikipedia.org/wiki/Ajax_%28programming%29) and found it confusing and convoluted, at least in appearance.